 A keen awareness of the need to understand and manage their environment guided the Moravians as they began their North Carolina colony in 1753.

 The identification of natural resources on their land was of primary importance, and Moravian surveyor and naturalist Philip Christian Gottlieb Reuter made inventories of the flora and fauna during his study and exploration of the Wachovia Tract, beginning in 1758.
 Reuter’s careful records of wild and cultivated plants and his excellent maps provide today’s researcher with a vast body of botanical information.
-(Extensive records of the Moravians are held by the Moravian Archives, Winston-Salem.)
+The Records of the Moravians in North Carolina are available online and include the 1764 Inventory Volume II, page 557-584.
+(Extensive records are held by the Moravian Archives, Winston-Salem.)

 Carolina allspice (Calycanthus floridus)